 Third wave of Covid-19 in England: what does the latest data show?

-Prime Minister Boris Johnson is expected to confirm on Monday that a final easing of coronavirus restrictions will take place in England on July 19.
+Ahead of Prime Minister Boris Johnson’s announcement on Monday of a likely easing of coronavirus restrictions in England on July 19, what does the latest data show about the number of Covid-19 cases, hospital totals and deaths?

-Mask wearing will no longer be a legal requirement, rules on social distancing will be scrapped in most situations, and nightclubs will be able to reopen.

-The announcement comes as the third wave of Covid-19 continues to spread across England, with case rates rising sharply and hospital numbers climbing slowly, though deaths are still at a low level.

-Here is an overview of the latest data, based on analysis by the PA news agency:
+Here is an overview of the latest figures, based on analysis by the PA news agency:

 – New cases